-• The District is starting a fertigation system program (2 parks per year) where fertilizers are automatically included in the irrigation system rather than applied and then watered in.
+• The District continues to install fertigation systems where fertilizers are automatically included in the irrigation system rather than applied and then watered in.

 - Research advanced plumbing equipment that will improve on our current low-water infrastructure.
 This includes ultra-low/waterless water urinals, toilets, and controlled valve sink faucets. - Install automatic valves on all urinals and toilets. - Create a District-wide standard for all future construction and retrofits and reference California Green Building Code. - Install fertigation systems throughout the parks districtwide. - Consolidate irrigation clocks at parks districtwide. - Take inventory of current facilities and note where improvement is needed.